Free search engine submission and

 individual.
 Only the entries which are definitely linked have been selected.

-These features include references to Tadley or surrounding villages or by a
+These features include references to Tadley or

-decoration award.
-Where I have not been sure, I have left out an entry with a
+surrounding villages or by a decoration award.
+Where I have not been sure, I

-view to using another source to positively identify the individual.
+have left out an entry with a view to using another source to positively

-all but one individual named on the memorial - Sjt L Rampton who could also be
+provide data on all but one individual named on the memorial - Sjt L Rampton who could also be

-the Leonard Rampton named on the Baughurst & Heath End memorial.
-At present
+the Leonard Rampton named on the Baughurst

-The entries from the commission's site also
+The entries from the

-have separated these into different sections.
-This is to save space where one
+sections.
+This is to save space where one or more men are buried in the same

-or more men are buried in the same place.
-The cemetery reference number on the
+place.
+The cemetery reference number on the personal entry indicates the

-personal entry indicates the location of the cemetery information in that
+location of the cemetery information in that section.

 The Tadley memorial is sited outside St Paul's church Tadley.
 The names recorded on it are: